dbaston/gdal/doc/source/user/virtual_file_systems.rst

 /vsigs/ is a file system handler that allows on-the-fly random reading of (primarily non-public) files available in Google Cloud Storage buckets, without prior download of the entire file.
 It requires GDAL to be built against libcurl.

 Starting with GDAL 2.3, it also allows sequential writing of files.
-No seeks or read operations are then allowed, so in particular direct writing of GeoTIFF files with the GTiff driver is not supported, unless, if, starting with GDAL 3.2, the :decl_configoption:`CPL_VSIL_USE_TEMP_FILE_FOR_RANDOM_WRITE` configuration option is set to ``YES``, in which case random-write access is possible (involves the creation of a temporary local file, whose location is controlled by the :decl_configoption:`CPL_TMPDIR` configuration option).
+No seeks or read operations are then allowed, so in particular direct writing of GeoTIFF files with the GTiff driver is not supported, unless, if, starting with GDAL 3.2, the :config:`CPL_VSIL_USE_TEMP_FILE_FOR_RANDOM_WRITE` configuration option is set to ``YES``, in which case random-write access is possible (involves the creation of a temporary local file, whose location is controlled by the :config:`CPL_TMPDIR` configuration option).
 Deletion of files with :cpp:func:`VSIUnlink`, creation of directories with :cpp:func:`VSIMkdir` and deletion of (empty) directories with :cpp:func:`VSIRmdir` are also possible.

 Recognized filenames are of the form :file:`/vsigs/bucket/key` where ``bucket`` is the name of the bucket and ``key`` is the object "key", i.e. a filename potentially containing subdirectories.